Granada medium: Background and principles

 Granada medium was developed for selective isolation and identification of GBS from clinical specimens.
 Production of a red pigment (granadaene) on granada medium is unique to β-hemolytic group B streptococci isolated from humans.

 Granadaene is a non-isoprenoid polyenic pigment (ornithinrhamnododecaene) with a conjugated system of 12 double bonds.

 β-hemolysis and pigment production are encoded in GBS by a gene cluster of 12 genes, the cyl cluster.

-Moreover, it has been suggested that GBS pigment and hemolysin are identical or closely related molecules and it has also been reported that they are important factors contributing to GBS virulence.
+Moreover, it has been suggested that GBS pigment and hemolysin are identical or closely related molecules.
+It has also been reported that they are important factors contributing to GBS virulence.

 Components

 Granada agar consists primarily of a proteose peptone starch agar buffered with MOPS (a Good's buffer) and phosphate and supplemented with methotrexate and antibiotics.
 Proteose peptone, horse serum, glucose and sodium pyruvate provide nutrients for the growth of Streptococcus agalactiae, sodium pyruvate provide also protective effect against reactive oxygen species (ROS).
 MOPS and phosphate buffer the medium.
 Methotrexate triggers pigment production and starch stabilizes the pigment.
 The selective supplement contains the antibiotics, colistin (inhibitory for gram-negative bacteria) and metronidazole (inhibitory for anaerobic bacteria), and crystal violet to suppress the accompanying gram-positive bacteria.